Q&A with a Former Admissions Officer

 That’s a great fit for you.

 Okay, great.
-We are currently halfway through the Q and a.
-So as a quick break, I wanted to tell you more about bullseye and how we can help with your application.
+We are currently halfway through the Q&A. So as a quick break, I wanted to tell you more about Bullseye and how we can help with your application.
 The bullets that are boldly has two monthly advising plans, that starter plan, and this scholar plan, there are monthly subscriptions where you can get matched with an advisor of your choice and you can get one or two hours of one-on-one advising each month.

 One.
 Can you tell us more about that?
 At both site and the college application process.
 Sure.
 Absolutely.
 So I know I said before I’m head of advising.
 What that means specifically is that I have a staff of about 120 advisors come from a range of different colleges and universities all experienced in essay editing the college admission process.

 One of the things that I want to say we do have these these subscription and starter packages.
 We also offer much more [00:33:00] expansive and substantial packages for students and families.
 I think that’s something that is pretty valuable to know about.
 It really enables you to work with your advisor throughout the application process.

 Really making sure that your narrative is getting fully articulated, that your essays are in really good shape, that your list is appropriate and well balanced.
 One of the other things that I want to touch on is that we also are have available for seniors, our seniors sprint package.
 What that means is we, we understand you guys are so close to the finish line.

 A lot of you just.
 Final look over on an application.
 The senior sprint package allows you to get a complete look over and thorough read of your application to the school of your choice as if from the admission perspective.
 And we will give feedback and guidance about areas we think could be stronger or [00:34:00] areas that we really resonated with and felt were were very compelling.